mdn/translated-content/files/zh-cn/web/css/align-content/index.md

   ![](https://upload.wikimedia.org/wikipedia/commons/thumb/3/39/Typography_Line_Terms.svg/410px-Typography_Line_Terms.svg.png)

-  - : Specifies participation in first- or last-baseline alignment: aligns the alignment baseline of the box’s first or last baseline set with the corresponding baseline in the shared first or last baseline set of all the boxes in its baseline-sharing group.
+  - : Specifies participation in first- or last-baseline alignment: aligns the alignment baseline of the box's first or last baseline set with the corresponding baseline in the shared first or last baseline set of all the boxes in its baseline-sharing group.
     The fallback alignment for `first baseline` is `start`, the one for `last baseline` is `end`.

 - `space-between`